HomeEnterprise ITArtificial IntelligenceSamsung, OpenAI sign partnership to develop global AI data centre infrastructure

 Advertisement

 The agreement is part of Samsung’s broader push to position South Korea as a leading hub for artificial intelligence.
-It also comes as OpenAI seeks to expand its global infrastructure footprint to meet rising demand for services.
+It also comes as OpenAI seeks to expand its global infrastructure footprint to meet rising demand for generative AI services.

 Get the day's headlines from Tech Observer straight in your inbox